linda-seiter/CMSC115_2258/unit1_project/README.md

 Run the program to view the output.
 The second print statement has a couple of errors that prevent the program from producing the expected output.
-1. Remove the double quotes so the value of the expression is printed.
-2. Fix the error in the arithmetic expression so the correct value is produced.

 | Expected Output         | Actual Output                              |
 | ----------------------- | ------------------------------------------ |